ABOUT

 Student Work

-I graduated as a Graphic Design major from the Art Institute of California – San Diego.
+I graduated with a degree in Graphic Design from the Art Institute of California – San Diego.
 I received high accolades for my projects and professional conduct.

-I was asked by the school administration to become a part-time employed tutor for the Adobe Creative Suite software.
-The spectrum of programs included; Photoshop, Illustrator, After Effects, InDesign, and InDesign Interactive.
-I enjoyed finding creative methods to communicate and instruct a peer on a level they understood and could feel confident about preforming on the software.
+I was asked by the school administration to serve as a part-time tutor for the Adobe Creative Suite software.
+The spectrum of programs included: Photoshop, Illustrator, After Effects, InDesign, and InDesign Interactive.
+I enjoyed finding creative methods to communicate and instruct a peer on a level they understood and could feel confident about performing on the software.

-This experience played out later in my professional career when training freelance and junior designers in the process of ad agency procedure.
-I also worked a freelance energy drink job, as well as completed two internships while enrolled full-time.
+This experience played out later in my professional career when I trained freelance and junior designers in the process of ad agency procedures.
+I also worked a freelance energy drink job and completed two internships while enrolled full-time.

-This experience has helped prepare me for client-pitch meetings, how to conduct oneself under pressure and still sell your concept.
-I also learned about how to present as a team member and serve a role during a proposal as well as respect your partners in the room.
+This experience has helped prepare me for client-pitch meetings and how to conduct myself under pressure and still sell my concept.
+I also learned about presenting as a team member and serving a role during a proposal, as well as respecting my partners in the room.

 Automotive, IoT & Everything Inbetween